A recent chest X-ray showed that I have hyperinflated lungs. What could cause this?

 Hyperinflated lungs occur when air gets trapped in the lungs and causes them to overinflate.
 Hyperinflated lungs can be caused by blockages in the air passages or by air sacs that are less elastic, which interferes with the expulsion of air from the lungs.

-One of the most common causes of hyperinflated lungs is chronic obstructive pulmonary disease (COPD) — a disorder that includes emphysema.
-Lung problems such as asthma and cystic fibrosis can also cause hyperinflation.
+Hyperinflated lungs are often seen in people with chronic obstructive pulmonary disease (COPD) — a disorder that includes emphysema.
+Certain lung problems, such as asthma and cystic fibrosis, also can cause hyperinflation.

 See more Expert Answers